AAFC-Lethbridge-Bioinformatics-Support/Beebiome-Data-Portal-NCBI-Download/README.md

-# NCBI-Download
+# 📚 NCBI-Download

 Downloads Apoidea-related xmls from NCBI using [entrezpy](https://entrezpy.readthedocs.io) for Beebiome data portal.

-## Usage
+## 🧰 Usage

-1. Run pip install -r requirements.txt
+1. Use git clone --recursive on this repository to get the whole project.
-2. Set enviroment variables found in .env.example, or rename to .env with a NCBI API key filled in
+2. Run pip install -r requirements.txt to get the dependencies.
-3. Be sure to execute Python scripts from the NCBI-Download subdirectory, not the subdirectories itself.
+3. Make a copy of .env.example called .env with a NCBI API key (and any other relevant variables) filled in.
-4. Run fetch-names.py to get the taxon-names.json with all Apoidea names first
+4. Execute main.py using Python 3.6 or later.

-5. Run fetch-xml.py to get the xmls. (~ 2 hours in my case)
+## 🐛 Known quirks

-## TO-DO
+* Download is slow
-- have it run from one python script
+* XMLs files may contain duplicate records
-- download Nucleotide ids (perl script has this functionality)
+* NCBI servers may decide to timeout requests randomly
-- test multi-threading in entrezpy library
+* Buggy behaviour on Windows observed; recommend to run on Linux machine